Free Consultation. Free Finance Assessment. No Obligation.

 Margin calls sit at the heart of Lombard lending.
 They are the mechanism private banks use to ensure a borrower’s loan remains safely collateralised, and they form the basis of every lender’s risk model.
 Yet, for many high-net-worth borrowers, they are also the most misunderstood part of securities-backed lending.
 The very idea of a lender asking for additional funds or liquidating part of a portfolio can feel alarming, and it often discourages borrowers from exploring Lombard loans at all.
 In practice, margin calls are predictable, preventable and quite rare when facilities are structured properly.

-The 2025 lending landscape has placed a greater emphasis on Lombard lending because of ongoing interest rate pressures, volatile but opportunity-rich global markets and increasingly asset-focused underwriting from private banks.
+The lending landscape has placed a greater emphasis on Lombard lending because of ongoing interest rate pressures, volatile but opportunity-rich global markets and increasingly asset-focused underwriting from private banks.
 Clients who previously relied solely on mortgages are now turning to Lombard facilities for fast liquidity, deposit funding and flexibility, but they want reassurance that these tools can be used safely.

-Understanding margin calls—why they happen, how they happen, how lenders behave when they happen and how they can be avoided—is now an essential part of planning any securities-backed facility.
+Understanding margin calls, why they happen, how they happen, how lenders behave when they happen and how they can be avoided—is now an essential part of planning any securities-backed facility.

-Market Context in 2025
+Market Context

 Margin call dynamics cannot be separated from wider market conditions.
 The past several years have brought intense swings across equities, bonds, FX and commodities.
-While the long-term outlook for global markets remains strong, 2025 continues to reflect a disconnect between inflation expectations, bond yields and central bank policy, creating a backdrop where volatility spikes without warning.
+While the long-term outlook for global markets remains strong, it continues to reflect a disconnect between inflation expectations, bond yields and central bank policy, creating a backdrop where volatility spikes without warning.
 Private banks have responded by refining their Lombard risk models, moving away from simplistic asset-class categorisation and towards more dynamic, behaviour-based profiling.

 Despite this caution, demand for Lombard loans has risen.
 Elevated interest rates have made many borrowers reluctant to take on large mortgages when a securities-backed facility might offer cheaper pricing or flexible, interest-only liquidity.
 Entrepreneurs, international buyers and investors increasingly find themselves in situations where traditional mortgage underwriting does not capture their true affordability.
 For many, their wealth sits in portfolios, not income statements, and Lombard lending provides the financial bridge they need to act quickly on opportunities.